Summary:

 Dogs should avoid contact with dogs that were exposed to dog influenza for 28 days after exposure."

 There have been confirmed cases in 30 States in the U.S. Dogs are highly susceptible to the disease since they have no immunity from prior infections.
-It is easily spread among dogs.
+These viral infections are easily spread among dogs.

 The Rate of Infection Can Reach 100%, with 80% Showing Symptoms.